symfony/symfony-docs/quick_tour/the_view.rst

         Greet Thomas!
     </a>

-The ``generate()`` method takes the route name and an array of values as arguments.
-The route name is the main key under which routes are referenced and the values are the route pattern placeholder values:
+The ``generate()`` method takes the route name and an array of paremeters as arguments.
+The route name is the main key under which routes are referenced and the parameters are the values of the placeholders defined in the route
+pattern:

 .. code-block:: yaml